 “From cleverly packaged meat products that hide small portions under the label, to high-margin lower quality goods placed at eye level, to discounted aged fruit and veg that goes rotten within a couple of days.
 Every time we go shopping it takes effort not to be conned.”

-Ford executives knew that the Pinto design was flawed and represented a serious risk to human life in rear-end collisions, even at low-speed.
-However, the commercial pressure from Japanese competition took centre stage in the decision making process.
+Ford executives knew the Pinto design was flawed and represented a serious risk to human life in rear-end collisions, even at low speeds.
+However, the commercial pressure from Japanese competition took centre stage in decision-making.
 Should they go to production with the existing design and risk consumer safety?
 Should they delay production, redesign the gas tank and concede defeat to foreign competition?
 Remarkably, Ford not only committed to the flawed design, but they stuck to it for the next six years.
 The decision to proceed with the Pinto production without safety improvements led to more than 500 cases of fire-related deaths, fifty lawsuits, and many millions in compensation to families, not to mention the trauma inflicted on the victims' families.

 Why would anyone do this?

-There was once a Countryman who possessed the most wonderful Goose you can imagine, for every day when he visited the nest, the Goose had laid a beautiful, glittering, golden egg.
+There was once a Countryman who possessed the most wonderful Goose you can imagine.
+For every day he visited the nest, the Goose laid a beautiful, glittering golden egg.

 The Countryman took the eggs to market and soon began to get rich.
 But it was not long before he grew impatient with the Goose because she gave him only a single golden egg a day.
 He was not getting rich fast enough.

-Then one day, after he had finished counting his money, the idea came to him that he could get all the golden eggs at once by killing the Goose and cutting it open.
-But when the deed was done, not a single golden egg did he find, and his precious Goose was dead.
+Then, one day, after he had finished counting his money, the idea came to him that he could get all the golden eggs by killing the Goose and cutting it open.
+But when the deed was done, he did not find a single golden egg, and his precious Goose was dead.

 The Art of Self-deception and Disregard for Ethics in Business

-Cognitive bias distorts decision making, and the “rational” approach in business circles, coupled with a host of complex psychological factors, fuels this distortion.
-For the Ford executives, the moral and ethical imperative didn’t even enter the equation.
-A phenomenon known as “ethical fading,” detailed by Ann Tenbrunsel and David Messick, has highlighted how self-deception is a central component in unethical decision making.
+Cognitive bias distorts decision-making.
+And the “rational” approach in business circles, coupled with a host of complex psychological factors, fuels this distortion.
+The moral and ethical imperative didn’t even enter the equation for the Ford executives.
+A phenomenon known as “ethical fading,” detailed by Ann Tenbrunsel and David Messick, has highlighted how self-deception is a central component in unethical decision-making.
 In their 2004 paper4, the authors wrote;

 “Self-deception allows one to behave self-interestedly while, at the same time, falsely believing that one’s moral principles were upheld.
 The end result of this internal con game is that the ethical aspects of the decision “fade” into the background, the moral implications obscured.”

 Tenbrunsel and Messick suggest that self-deception is an unawareness of the internal processes that lead us to form opinions and judgments of ourselves and events in which we are involved.
-This self-deception involves avoiding the truth, lying to, and keeping secrets from ourselves.
+This self-deception involves avoiding the truth, lying, and keeping secrets from ourselves.
 The practice is widespread, normal, and accepted in the lives of everyone we know.
-We create the lives we live through the stories we tell ourselves, and these stories allow us to do what we want and then serve to justify our actions.
-Over time, there exists what psychologists call an “ethical numbing”, where repeated exposure to an ethical dilemma numbs our sensitivity to our own unethical behaviour.
+We create the lives we live through the stories we tell ourselves.
+And these stories allow us to do what we want and then serve to justify our actions.
+Over time, there exists what psychologists call an “ethical numbing”.
+This is where repeated exposure to an ethical dilemma numbs our sensitivity to our own unethical behaviour.
 Unless we are willing to monitor and question our own thoughts, assumptions and behaviour, we are in danger of cultivating unethical practices in our organisations.

-Breach of the ethical imperative is not isolated to the case of the Ford Pinto and Lee Iacocca.
+Breach of the ethical imperative is not isolated to the Ford Pinto and Lee Iacocca case.
 At that time, lobbying by the motor industry against safety legislation was at its height.
-At Ford, they saw safety as meddling in free enterprise, with the motor industry insisting that accidents were not problems caused by cars but by people and road conditions.
+At Ford, they saw safety as meddling in free enterprise.
+The motor industry insisted that accidents were not problems caused by cars but by people and road conditions.
 Yes, with the sobriety of fifty years; hence, we may see how crazy that idea is now.
 But it wasn’t necessarily crazy then — not to the industry.
 Consider how we do business today; how might our decision-making assumptions be flawed or unethical?
-Are we considering others' welfare in the products and services we create or is that none of our business?
+Are we considering others' welfare in the products and services we create, or is that none of our business?

 Consider the technology sector, for example — it’s the wild west as far as regulation goes.
 The creation of addictive digital applications that take advantage of children and sleepy people is widespread and accepted in the corporate world.
 There are even books that show you how to do it6.
 And what’s worse, their authors seem completely unapologetic in their promotion of these unethical practices.
 What's worse again is that the media and some academics have become their champions.
-The authors even go so far as to suggest that it’s ok to deceive people, but only if we believe it’s in their best interests.
-Of course, the authors assume that they know what your best interests are and, of course, that usually means their best interests, not their users'.
+The authors even go so far as to suggest that it’s okay to deceive people, but only if we believe it’s in their best interests.
+Of course, the authors assume that they know your best interests.
+That usually means their best interests, not yours.

-It takes a special kind of psychology to compartmentalise one’s thought processes and sense of self to the extent where it’s ok to manipulate, deceive, and knowingly contribute to the misery of another human being.
-A self-interested, manipulative, self-aggrandising person, unable to accept responsibility for their own actions or feel remorse would be branded a psychopath.
-And according to the Canadian professor of law, Joel Bakan, this is what corporations have become7.
+It takes a special kind of psychology to compartmentalise one’s thoughts to the extent where it’s ok to manipulate, deceive, and contribute to the misery of another human being.
+A self-interested, manipulative, self-oriented person, unable to accept responsibility for their own actions or feel remorse, would be branded a psychopath.
+According to the Canadian professor of law, Joel Bakan, this is what corporations have become7.